TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 D:/.platformio/packages/framework-arduinoespressif32/variants/esp32c3/pins_arduino.h:11: note: this is the location of the previous definition
  #define LED_BUILTIN LED_BUILTIN  // allow testing #ifdef LED_BUILTIN
 ````
 A "cleaner" approach is to use the GPIO number `8` instead of `LED_BUILTIN` in your code.

-Or, you can add a new board definition to *Arduino Core* that correctly and completely describes this board.
-This work has in fact be [done already](https://github.com/espressif/arduino-esp32/blob/master/variants/nologo_esp32c3_super_mini/pins_arduino.h), and there is now a new board variant called `nologo_esp32c3_super_mini`.
-It apparently just takes forever for this new board definition to show up in the *Arduino Core* production build.
+Alternatively, you can add a new board definition to *Arduino Core* that correctly and completely describes this board.
+This work has in fact already been [done](https://github.com/espressif/arduino-esp32/blob/master/variants/nologo_esp32c3_super_mini/pins_arduino.h), and there is now a new board variant called `nologo_esp32c3_super_mini`.
+However, it seems to take forever for this new board definition to show up in the *Arduino Core* production build.

-If you don't want to wait, copy the file content and add it manually to your *Arduino Core*.
+If you don't want to wait, you can copy the file content and add it manually to your *Arduino Core*.

 <details><summary>New and updated board definitions are in the pipeline</summary><br/>

 In the latest [arduino-esp32](https://github.com/espressif/arduino-esp32) release from *Espressif*, the ESP32-C3 Super Mini now has dedicated support under the name `nologo_esp32c3_super_mini`: